 Original Medicare generally doesn’t cover prescription drug costs.
-In order to receive coverage for prescription drugs, you need a Medicare Part D plan or Medicare Advantage plan with prescription drug coverage.
+To receive coverage for prescription drugs, you need a Medicare Part D plan or Medicare Advantage plan with prescription drug coverage.

-No matter what option you choose, you’re required to have some form of prescription drug coverage within 63 days of enrolling in Medicare, or you’ll be required to pay a permanent penalty.
+No matter what option you choose, you’re required to have some form of prescription drug coverage within 63 days of enrolling in Medicare, or you’ll be required to pay a permanent late enrollment penalty.

-If you have Medicare, you’ll pay a monthly premium for Part A (if you don’t qualify for premium-free Part A) and Part B, a yearly deductible for Part B, and other costs if you have add-ons.
+If you have Medicare, you’ll pay a monthly premium for Part A (if you don’t qualify for premium-free Part A) and Part B, yearly deductibles for parts A and B, and other costs if you buy add-on coverage.

-If you have Medicare Advantage, you may need to pay additional costs depending on the plan.
-Before choosing the type of plan you want, consider what out-of-pocket costs you can afford each year.
+If you have Medicare Advantage, you may need to pay additional costs as well, depending on the plan you choose.
+Before deciding on the type of Medicare plan you want, consider what out-of-pocket costs you can afford each year.

 While Medicare offers the freedom to choose any provider within the Medicare network, most Medicare Advantage plans don’t provide as much freedom.

 Depending on the type of Medicare Advantage plan you have, you may face additional costs for out-of-network services, as well as specialist referrals and visits.